 Apply For a Credit Card

 If you’re getting a credit card for the first time, know that it is possible to apply for and get approved for a credit card with no existing credit history.
 However, you do need to be selective about which card you apply for.

-You’re unlikely to get approved for a premium or luxury credit card if you don’t already have excellent credit.
+You’re unlikely to get approved for, say, a rewards credit card if you don’t already have excellent credit.
 Still, there are credit cards that are marketed toward those who have no credit or a limited credit history.
-You might also consider a secured credit card, where you put down a refundable security deposit that then serves as your credit limit.
+You might also consider a secured credit card, where you put down a refundable deposit that then serves as your credit limit.

 Get a Cosigner

 If you aren’t able to get approved for a loan on your own, you might consider applying for credit with a cosigner.
-Using a co-signer with good credit can help improve your chances of getting approved for a loan.
+Using a cosigner with good credit can help improve your chances of getting approved for a loan.

 Maintain Good Credit Habits